-Upon listing on the Toronto Stock Exchange ("TSX"), Chalice will become a reporting issuer in the province of Ontario.
-However, in accordance with National Instrument 71-102 - Continuous Disclosure and Other Exemptions Relating to Foreign Issuers ("NI 71-102"), Chalice will be a "designated foreign issuer" (as is defined in NI 71-102) for the balance of the current financial year and until such time as it ceases to satisfy the requirements to be a designated foreign issuer.
+Chalice listed on the TSX on November 26, 2010.
+Upon that listing Chalice became a reporting issuer in the province of Ontario.
+However, in accordance with National Instrument 71-102 - Continuous Disclosure and Other Exemptions Relating to Foreign Issuers, Chalice will be a "designated foreign issuer" (as is defined in NI 71-102) for the balance of the current financial year and until such time as it ceases to satisfy the requirements to be a designated foreign issuer.
 As such, the Company will not be subject to the same ongoing reporting requirements as most other reporting issuers in Canada.
-Generally, Chalice will comply with Canadian ongoing reporting requirements if it complies with the regulatory requirements of ASX Limited ("ASX"), which is a "foreign regulatory authority" (as defined in NI 71-102) and files any documents required to be filed with or furnished to ASX on the Canadian System for Electronic Document Analysis and Retrieval ("SEDAR").
+Generally, Chalice will comply with Canadian ongoing reporting requirements if it complies with the regulatory requirements of ASX, which is a "foreign regulatory authority" (as defined in NI 71-102) and files any documents required to be filed with or furnished to ASX on the Canadian SEDAR.